-- 1. The independent Internal Audit Unit provides annually, at a specified time, the Director-General with the operating data (in relation to finance, infrastructures and human resources), as well as with related indicators. - 2.
-The Director-General proposes to the Supreme Council the annual allocation of resources. - 3.
+- 1. The Department of Quality Documentation provides annually, at a specified time, the General Director with the operating data (in relation to finance, infrastructures and human resources), as well as with related indicators. - 2.
+The General Director proposes to the Supreme Council the annual allocation of resources. - 3.
 The Supreme Council of the Authority decides on the annual allocation of resources. - 4.
 The Directorate of Information Systems and Documentation technically processes the Supreme Council's decision and enters into the Authority's IT system the relevant data and information so as to produce the relevant reports and indicators.

-Supreme Council, Directorate-General, Independent Internal Audit Unit, Organisational Units.
+Supreme Council, Directorate-General, Department of Quality Documentation, Organisational Units.